 The Negative Impact of High Readmission Rates

 Readmission rates tend to be highest among elderly people on Medicare, which impacts healthcare costs for taxpayers.
 Seniors’ families must contend with the stress of seeing their loved ones’ health decrease.
 Seniors experience the greatest impact from hospital readmissions.
 Every new visit to the hospital places older adults at risk for new complications that affect their health.
 Blood and lung infections, depression, and cardiovascular conditions are all more likely to occur when seniors are readmitted.

 Professional in-home caregivers can monitor seniors for post-hospitalization complications, reducing the chance of readmission.
 When searching for reliable elderly home care agencies, families want to know their senior loved one will be well taken care of.
-At Home Care Assistance, our expertly trained caregivers are available around the clock to assist with tasks around the house, provide transportation to medical appointments and social events, and much more.
+At Home Care Prescott, our expertly trained caregivers are available around the clock to assist with tasks around the house, provide transportation to medical appointments and social events, and much more.

 How Healthcare Professionals Are Lowering Rates

 Accountability has been brought to the healthcare system through initiatives put into place by organizations and federal programs such as Medicare.
 Hospitals are now being penalized for failing to lower excessively high readmission rates.
 Since these initiatives began, hospitals have started implementing strategies, such as focusing on education, to lower their rates.
 In addition to medical professionals making sure seniors are ready to go home, families should expect doctors to go over the discharge instructions with them several times.

 Some seniors only require help with a few daily tasks so they can maintain their independence.
 However, those living with serious illnesses may need more extensive assistance.
 Luckily, there is professional live-in care Prescott, AZ, seniors can rely on.
 Home can be a safer and more comfortable place for your loved one to live with the help of an expertly trained and dedicated live-in caregiver.